azrker/Currency-Exchange-Application/README.md

 **Currency Exchange** is a network desktop application that simulates a currency exchange office.
 It is built using a **WCF (Windows Communication Foundation)** backend service and a **WPF (Windows Presentation Foundation)** desktop client.

-The service connects in real time to the **Polish National Bank (NBP) public API** to fetch up-to-date exchange rates for all major currencies.
-Users can register accounts, deposit PLN funds, buy and sell foreign currencies, and review their full transaction history and historical rate charts — all through a modern dark-themed desktop interface.
+The service connects in real time to the **Polish National Bank (NBP) public API** to fetch up to date exchange rates for all major currencies.
+Users can register accounts, deposit PLN funds, buy and sell foreign currencies, and review their full transaction history and historical rate charts all through a modern dark themed desktop interface.

-This project demonstrates a full client–server architecture using SOAP-based WCF communication over HTTP, following the Network Application Development course requirements.
+This project demonstrates a full client server architecture using SOAP-based WCF communication over HTTP, following the Network Application Development course requirements.

 \---